-Clarilis' Head of Legal, Emma Fear, identifies the foundations of a successful automation project.
+Clarilis' Implementation Director, Emma Fear, identifies the foundations of a successful automation project.

-As Head of Legal at Clarilis, I’m often asked about the automation process, what it involves, what state the documents need to be in and significantly, how much involvement is required by our law firm clients.
+As Implementation Director at Clarilis, I’m often asked about the automation process, what it involves, what state the documents need to be in and significantly, how much involvement is required by our law firm clients.
 These questions all underpin the most important question – how can we ensure our automation project is successful?

 My answer always centres around the people – processes – technology framework.
 All of these elements play an important role in an automation project and it is the careful combination of all three that leads to success.